linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 09 - Political Economy of Trade Policy.md

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-10/e92518f5-4cf8-4c58-a165-b17ce17987b7/3fd6f4c7ad76f1a55deccdc7255926fc665e65743a577ddeeea7a1f8438805a8.jpg)
 Figure 9.2

 In Figure 9.1, where the cost of organizing lobbies is increasing, the induced increase in the number of lobbies from  $\mathfrak{n}_0$  to  $\mathfrak{n}_0'$  is clearly less than the rightward shift of the NB schedule.
-Therefore,  $\mathrm{dn_o / n_o < -d\lambda_k / \lambda_k}$ , and it follows that  $\mathrm{dn_o / n_o + d\lambda_k / \lambda_k < 0}$ , so that  $\mathrm{n_o\lambda_k}$  falls in equilibrium.
-This leads to an increase in the trade policies  $(\mathrm{t_j / p_j})$  from (9.17), so that organized industries receive higher import tariffs or export subsidies, and unorganized industries have reduced import subsidies or export taxes.
+Therefore,  $\mathrm{dn_o /n_o < -d\lambda_k / \lambda_k}$ , and it follows that  $\mathrm{dn_o /n_o +d\lambda_k / \lambda_k <0}$ , so that  $\mathrm{n_o\lambda_k}$  falls in equilibrium.
+This leads to an increase in the trade policies  $(\mathrm{t_j /p_j})$  from (9.17), so that organized industries receive higher import tariffs or export subsidies, and unorganized industries have reduced import subsidies or export taxes.
 Overall, there is a rise in domestic prices, and in this sense the net level of protection has increased due to the more concentrated income distribution and increased lobbying.

 In Figure 9.2, by contrast, the cost of organizing lobbies is constant.
-In that case the increase in the number of lobbies from  $\mathfrak{n}_0$  to  $\mathfrak{n}_0'$  is just equal to the rightward shift of the NB schedule, so that  $\mathrm{dn_o / n_o} = -\mathrm{d}\lambda_{\mathrm{k}} / \lambda_{\mathrm{k}}$  and  $\mathrm{n_o}\lambda_{\mathrm{k}}$  is unchanged in equilibrium.
+In that case the increase in the number of lobbies from  $\mathfrak{n}_0$  to  $\mathfrak{n}_0'$  is just equal to the rightward shift of the NB schedule, so that  $\mathrm{dn_o /n_o} = -\mathrm{d}\lambda_{\mathrm{k}} / \lambda_{\mathrm{k}}$  and  $\mathrm{n_o}\lambda_{\mathrm{k}}$  is unchanged in equilibrium.
 Therefore the trade policies from (9.17) are also unchanged.
 We see that the overall impact of income inequality on protection is very sensitive to the structure of lobbying costs  $C(\mathrm{n_o})$ , which could reflect a wide range of legal and political features in a country.
 It would be difficult, then, to predict the effects of changes in income distribution on protection either within or across countries.
 This finding makes it all the more remarkable that in the median voter model, discussed earlier, Dutt and Mitra (2002) find a systematic (though non-monotonic) relationship between trade barriers and inequality.
 Obtaining such time-series or cross-country empirical results from the "protection for sale" model would be more difficult.
 That model is ideally suited, however, to explaining cross-industry trade protection, as we have already discussed.

 # Two-Country Model